KyotoTommy/AI/README.md

 #Goal of this project
-Fist Goal is To make DBM(deep Bolzmann machine).
+Fist Goal is to make DBM(deep Bolzmann machine).
-Second Goal is to make DBM using P2P.
-Third Goal is to make next AI.

-Now I'm trying first goal.